sjl/.plan/README.markdown

   I realized I could clean things up a lot in [Bones][].
 I *knew* it had to be easier than I was making it.
 * More [Mazes][].

+### 2016-07-09

+* Watched the "Designing Downwell Around One Key Mechanic" GDC talk over breakfast.
+No revolutionary ideas in it, but I love "case studies" of really well-done things like this.
+It's the same reason I love books like Gregory Heisler's [50 Portraits][heisler] -- you can learn a lot from listening to someone experienced talk about what goes through their mind as they create something.
+* Finished the [Learning WebGL][] series.
+I'd definitely recommend it.
+It's a really good introduction to OpenGL if you just want to learn how the damn graphics card works without fucking around with the nightmarish C/C++ build/ecosystem.
+Just open a browser and start hitting OpenGL.